 This functionality makes it easy for organizations to:

-• Achieve and maintain compliance with CIS benchmarks.
+• Achieve and maintain compliance with CIS Benchmarks.
 CimTrak saves organizations countless hours compared to a manual implementation of benchmark PDFs.

 • Ensure continuous compliance.
 Manual implementation of the benchmarks (and even most toolsets) only ensures ‘point-in-time’ compliance.
 CimTrak ensures continuous compliance by providing real-time monitoring and alerts across your entire environment.